wikimedia/wvui/readme.md

 ### Git strategy

 -   Authors should revise the changelog each commit so this work is not postponed to release.
--   WVUI uses a {#Squash-and-Merge} convention for changes.
 -   Operating system and editor-specific files are not considered.
 -   The Git configuration should be precise and accurate like any other part of the codebase.
 The .gitignore file, for instance, should not become cluttered or vague.

-#### Squash and merge

-> Development of a change worth merging is often messy.
-A merge-worthy change usually occurs over
-> multiple patchsets in a Gerrit patch or commits in a GitHub pull request.
-These interim changes
-> can often be quite noisy in themselves and not useful or even detrimental to preserve distinctly
-> in the Git log.
-Example improvements during review often include whitespace changes, bug fixes,
-> refactoring of introduced code, and renaming of new symbols.
->
-> Therefore, distinct interim commits are collapsed into a single logical commit at merge time that
-> often satisfies the intent of the original commit.
-The tradeoffs are that only a single polished
-> commit representative of all of that back-and-forth discourse during code review is made at the
-> expense that less noteworthy history is lost.

 #### OS and editor-specific files